javascript-tutorial/en.javascript.info/1-js/05-data-types/01-primitives-methods/article.md

 # Methods of primitives

-JavaScript allows to work with primitives (strings, numbers etc) as if they were objects.
+JavaScript allows us to work with primitives (strings, numbers etc) as if they were objects.

 They also provide methods to call and such.
-We are going to study them soon, but first let's see how it works, because, of course, primitives are not objects (and here we plan to make it even more clear).
+We will study those soon, but first we'll see how it works, because, of course, primitives are not objects (and here we will make it even more clear).

 [cut]

-Let's formulate the key distinction between primitives and objects.
+Let's look at the key distinction between primitives and objects.

 A primitive
 : Is a value of a primitive type.
 There are 6 primitive types: `string`, `number`, `boolean`, `symbol`, `null` and `undefined`.